 Steelhead are dying at the Hood Canal Bridge.
 Salmon may also be affected.
 How can we fix this?

 The Hood Canal Bridge spans the northern outlet of Hood Canal, connecting the Olympic and Kitsap peninsulas.
-As a floating bridge, its pontoons span 83% of the width of Hood Canal and extend 15 feet into the upper water layer.
+As a floating bridge, its pontoons span 83% of the width of Hood Canal and extend 15 feet down from the water surface.